dhruv050406/spi-slave-sky130/README.md

 ## Key Takeaways

-Getting clean timing closure out of OpenROAD requires precise alignment between SDC constraints, Liberty timing files, and floorplan decisions — simultaneously.
+Getting clean timing closure out of OpenROAD requires precise alignment between SDC constraints, Liberty timing files, and floorplan decisions simultaneously.
 The automated flow surfaces problems in each layer independently, and iterating through them is where the real learning happens.

-The 54% utilization was not arbitrary — it was arrived at through multiple floorplan iterations to find the density at which the router could close timing without congestion-driven detours inflating critical path delays.
+The 54% utilization was not arbitrary rather it was arrived at through multiple floorplan iterations to find the density at which the router could close timing without congestion-driven detours inflating critical path delays.

 ---